 Step out of the bustle of the workday world into the serenity of fields of lavender and breathe in the heady scent of relaxation

 Lavenlair Farm is an ever growing work in progress.
-Our thought has long been "Make a living, making a life."
+Our mission has long been "Make a living making a life worth living."
 We decided to live our dream, searched for the perfect place and found a stone farm house from 1820.
 We added all the green updates to give it a 21st Century zero carbon footprint; geothermal heat, solar hot water, well water, solar electricity, all sourced locally.
 In 2013 we hand built the "Laverinth" a 100ft diameter, lavender planted, Petit-Chartres meditative labyrinth.
 In 2014 we added 1600 lavender plants and in 2015, 2400 more.
 In 2016 & 2017 we partnered with Cornell University Extension to host studies of lavender and mint varieties hardy to the North Country.
-We now have 32 different varieties of lavender 14 varieties of mint on the farm.
+We now have 30 different varieties of lavender and several varieties of mint on the farm.
 Located in the rolling hills of the Champlain Valley of NY, our views stretch from the Green Mountains of Vermont to the Adirondacks all with one turn of your head.

 David & Diane Allen | Owners, Lavenlair Farm